BENOIT RENARD, MUSIC DIRECTOR

 Lucas Barkley is a pianist and coach who recently relocated to the New York City area from Pittsburgh, where he was a staff pianist at Duquesne University’s Mary Pappert School of Music and a pianist and vocal coach for Undercroft Opera (Carmen, Norma, The Magic Flute, Die Fledermaus, Madama Butterfly).
 He was also an accompanist and coach for CO-OPERA, a co-production of Pittsburgh Opera and Carnegie Mellon University featuring the world premieres of five one-act operas by student composers, and accompanist and répétiteur for the inaugural production (Verdi’s Macbeth) of Resonance Works | Pittsburgh.
 As a song accompanist, Lucas devised and accompanied two all-Schubert recitals (Nacht und Träume in 2013 and 1815: A Schubert Song Bicentennial) as well as a graduate recital featuring works of Schubert, Poulenc and Brahms.
 With tenor Daniel Arnaldos in 2014 he presented Spain is Different: Spanish Songs and Arias and Sehnsucht (structured around settings of Goethe’s Nur wer die Sehnsucht kennt) at Carnegie Mellon University.
 In 2013 and 2014 he studied at the Vancouver International Song Institute, coaching with (among others) Graham Johnson, Martin Katz, Cameron Stowe and Arlene Shrut.
 Recently he has been a pianist with Brooklyn Opera, performing Strauss’s Elektra and Verdi’s Nabucco (with Die Fledermaus, Rigoletto and Das Rheingold upcoming in 2016) as well as an active freelancer.
 Lucas holds a bachelor’s degree in piano performance with a minor in English literature from Duquesne University and a master’s in collaborative piano from Carnegie Mellon.

-Carlos Tagle has been the Artistic Director of the Manhattan Opera Studio since 2013.
-He has directed the Opera Studio with the objective of making it a hard work intensive artistic experience and a connection to the professional world, succeeding in doing so, as under his direction the Summer Program of MOS was established as one of the most prestigious in the world and a reference of the New York opera scene.
+Carlos Federico Tagle has been the Artistic Director of the Manhattan Opera Studio since 2013.
+Under his direction, the main goal of the Opera Studio has been to create an intensive and practice oriented artistic experience and a bridge to the professional world.
+This strategy helped to establish MOS as one of the most prestigious young artist programs in the world.

-Mr. Tagle has established strategic alliances with other prestigious organizations overseas such as The Paris Opera Competition and the Fundacion Ibanez-Atkinson, participating as an active jury in international competitions and being a valuable advisor for them.
+Mr. Tagle has established strategic alliances with other prestigious organizations overseas such as The Paris Opera Competition and the Fundacion Ibanez-Atkinson, participating as an active jury in international competitions and becoming an artistic advisor.